UMW Bituminous coal strike of 1977–1978: Rejection of tentative agreements

 As the bargaining talks continued in December, sporadic violence broke out.
 A coal auger was blown up at a mine near Saint Charles, Georgia, a coal train was stopped and delayed in Cambria County, Pennsylvania, and in Utah a state judge issued a 10-day restraining order against the union and 1,100 summonses issued after replacement miners complained of being harassed by picketers.
 On December 13, state police in riot gear tear-gassed about 400 coal miners in Daviess County, Kentucky, who had thrown rocks and bottles at passing coal trucks.
 Four weeks into the strike, five union miners were indicted on federal charges for conspiracy in the dynamiting of a section of the Norfolk and Western Railway on which non-union coal was being carried.
 In Indiana, Gov. Otis Bowen called out the National Guard on February 14 to protect coal truck convoys.
 In Virginia, Gov. John Dalton declared a state of emergency on March 7 and ordered the state police to begin patrolling coal-producing areas.
-But Pennsylvania Gov. Milton Shapp and West Virginia Gov. Jay Rockefeller refused to call out the National Guard in their states, and Illinois Gov. James R. Thompson agreed to let his state police officers to accompany federal marshals but refused to have them enforce federal labor law.
+But Pennsylvania Gov. Milton Shapp and West Virginia Gov. Jay Rockefeller refused to call out the National Guard in their states, and Illinois Gov. James R. Thompson agreed to let his state police officers accompany federal marshals but refused to have them enforce federal labor law.

-A tentative agreement was reached February 6, 1978.
+A tentative agreement was reached on February 6, 1978.
 The agreement imposed penalties for wildcat strikes and chronic absenteeism, turned the union's health and pension plans over to the employers, forced workers to pay part of their health insurance premiums, and instituted a bonus system for productivity increases.

 The union's bargaining council rejected the tentative agreement on February 12.

 A second tentative agreement was reached.
 UMWA's bargaining council approved the pact and sent it to the membership for ratification.
 The miners deeply resented losing their health care plan and having to pay premiums, and still demand the right to strike over local issues.
 Miner reaction was highly negative; television stations ran images of miners burning the contract during meetings.
 To help sell the agreement, UMWA spent $40,000 on television and radio advertising.
 But UMWA members resented having their own union spend dues money on propaganda, and felt that the ad campaign showed that the contract was not worth ratifying.
 Miller's decision to use advertising to sell the contract backfired; the contract vote became as much a referendum on Miller's leadership as it was about the tentative agreement.

 During three days of voting from March 3 to March 5, the UMWA membership rejected the tentative contract by margin of 2 to 1.